Local Democrats say bipartisan bills protecting mobile home residents were abruptly sidelined

 All bills need to make it out of committee in their chamber of origin by the end of this “funnel week,” or die for this session.

 The House bill cleared a Judiciary subcommittee Monday with unanimous, bipartisan support.
-It was originally scheduled for discussion in front of the full Judiciary Committee this afternoon.
+It was originally scheduled for discussion in front of the full Judiciary Committee Wednesday afternoon.

-But, according to Iowa Sen. Zach Walls, D-Coralville, it has been pulled from the agenda.
+But, according to Iowa Sen. Zach Wahls, D-Coralville, it has been pulled from the agenda.

 Jochum said after the conference that the bill was “dead” in the Senate now.
 She explained that the senator originally tapped to chair a subcommittee on the bill was replaced “at the last minute” by Iowa Sen. Jake Chapman, R-Adel.